-Abstract must be up to 300 words in length and in the same page with the title.
+Abstracts must be up to 300 words on the same page as the title.
 Structured abstracts are required for all types of manuscript except letters to the editor.
-The structure must be according to the type of manuscript (see below).
+The structure must be in line with the structure of the manuscript (see below).
 Three to five keywords should be provided below the abstract.
-Keywords should reflect the international terms of MeSH (Medical Subject Headings, https://meshb.nlm.nih.gov/search and be rendered in Greek..
+Keywords should correspond to the international terms of MeSH (Medical Subject Headings, https://meshb.nlm.nih.gov/search and be rendered in Greek..

-i) Introduction: Provides enough pertinent information on the topic and a clear statement of the purpose of the study.
+i) Introduction: It should provide enough pertinent information on the topic and a clear statement of the purpose of the study.

-Case reports are comprised by introduction, description, and discussion.
+Case reports should be comprised by introduction, description and discussion.

 Conflict of interest

-Authors are required to disclose any possible financial conflict of interest, for example patent ownership, stock ownership, consultancies, or speaker's fees.
-Such financial arrangements with companies that are direct competitors of any product featured in the publication are also considered conflict of interest.
-In case of absence of conflicts of interest, at this point it is stated that “The authors declare no conflicts of interest”.
+Authors are required to disclose any potential financial conflict of interest, for example patent ownership, stock ownership, consultancies or speaker fees.
+Such financial arrangements with companies that are direct competitors for any product featured in the publication are also considered a conflict of interest.
+In case of absence of conflicts, at this point it is stated: «The authors declare that there is no conflict of interest».

 Exampes of references: